-It’s not easy to start a business but this guide will walk you through the steps you need to take.
+It’s not easy to start a business and work from home but this guide will walk you through the steps you need to take.
 The most important part of starting a business is knowing who your customers will be and where you can find them.
 If you don’t have any customers, you don’t have a business.

 Starting a blog first is a terrific way to build up your raving fans before you quit your well-paid job, plus a blog can become a lucrative business in its own right.
 Read my post How To Start A Blog (The Ultimate Step-By-Step Guide).